-materials, a moderate distortion of the connective tissue structure was registered, while the fibrous capsule after the implantation of ALBO-CA material was minimal (grade 1), i.e. minimal (grade 1) or absent (grade 0) after the implantation of ALBO-CSHA and MTA (Figures 1 and 2).
-The difference in vascular congestion and the thickness of the fibrous capsule after implantation of ALBO-CA material relative to MTA was statistically significant (p = 0.5567).
+[†]ALBO-CSHA - calcium silicate cement with the addition of hydroxyapatite equally moderate distribution (grade 3) and pronounced vascular congestion were observed. (grade 4).
+In all tested materials, a moderate distortion of the connective tissue structure was registered, while the fibrous capsule after the implantation of ALBO-CA material was minimal (grade 1), ie minimal (grade 1) or absent (grade 0) after implantation of ALBO-CSHA and MTA (Figure 1 and 2).
+The difference in vascular congestion and the thickness of the fibrous capsule after implantation of ALBO-CSHA.